angular/angular/aio/content/guide/class-binding.md

 </div>

 If there are multiple bindings to the same class name, Angular uses [styling precedence](guide/style-precedence) to determine which binding to use.
+These rules specify an order for which class-related bindings have priority.

 The following table summarizes class binding syntax.